josh2100/cli-readme-generator/README.md

 ## Contributions

-Fork the project and create a pull request
+Fork the project and create a pull request.
+Let me know how you think you can contribute and we will talk.

-## Tests

-undefined

 ## Credits

-Created by Joshua Schermann
+Created by Joshua Schermann, special thanks to the University of Minnesota Coding Bootcamp

 ## Questions

-Find me on linkedin
+Find me on Linkedin, or post an issue if you see a bug or suggested improvement.